 The default answer to “What can you do with a psychology degree?” may be “Become a therapist”; however, that’s far from the only answer.
 Earning a psychology degree from an accredited school can sharpen the skills needed to propel professionals to career success in a wide range of industries.
-A bachelor’s degree in psychology can also expose students to a wealth of intriguing subject material that they may not otherwise encounter — material that can provide unique insight for their professional journeys.
+A BA in psychology online can also expose students to a wealth of intriguing subject material that they may not otherwise encounter — material that can provide unique insight for their professional journeys.

 Study Human Behavior